Mexico represents, along with Brazil, the main destination market for Italian companies that want to sell abroad, with special focus Latin America.

 Industrial parks and highly specialized technology centers are present in the country, giving infrastructure to support businesses.
 In addition, local institutions offer incentives for investment and development of projects related to the area.

-Important manufacturing hub of Latin America
+Important manufacturing hub in Latin America

-Looking forward, Mexico will continue to be an important outlet market, offering numerous business opportunities for Italian companies.
+In anticipation, Mexico will continue to be an important outlet market, offering numerous business opportunities for Italian companies.

 Specifically, we discuss: